Call us now:

 Why is the Chanote in Thailand essential for investors?

 Possession of a Chanote in Thailand is a prerequisite for any secure land investment.
-You can obtain an unchallengeable interest that is binding on everyone to own, a long-term lease, make a mortgage or subdivide.
-This Chanote is the vehicle that gives total information about how big the property is, where the piece of land is exactly situated, who is the owner (and at which bank is most convenient to meet to get the first-hand instructions) and all encumbrances (the easements, the mortgages, the seizures).
+It allows you to obtain an unchallengeable interest that binds everyone and enables you to own, enter into a long-term lease, create a mortgage, or subdivide the land.
+This Chanote provides complete information about the size of the property, the exact location of the land, the identity of the owner (and the bank where parties can most conveniently meet to obtain first-hand instructions), and all encumbrances (including easements, mortgages, and seizures).

-It is a condition of owning land and thus an important requirement for foreign investors.
+It serves as a condition for owning land and therefore represents an important requirement for foreign investors.
 Pursuant to the Foreign Business Act B.E.
-2542 (1999), foreigners are not allowed to own land in Thailand directly, unless they fall into the specific exemptions, which includes, inheritance, or special permission granted by the Ministry of the Interior based on certain conditions.
-In practice the solution is to paper the transaction as a 30-year lease or through the vehicle of a company which is majority Thai owned.
-In either scenario the property would also need to be titled as a Chanote in Thailand for the contract to be enforceable.
+2542, the law does not allow foreigners to own land in Thailand directly unless they qualify for specific exemptions, which include inheritance or special permission that the Ministry of the Interior grants based on certain conditions.
+In practice, people structure the transaction as a 30-year lease or use a company in which Thai nationals hold the majority ownership.
+In either scenario, the property must also carry a Chanote title in Thailand for the contract to be enforceable.

 How do you obtain a Chanote in Thailand?

-A Chanote in Thailand can be acquired by transfer (sale, inheritance or gift) of any other sort of title.
-Conversion of Nor Sor 3 to Chanote For the conversion of a Nor Sor 3 Kor to a Chanote or Nor Sor 3, application must be made to the Land Office.
+A person can acquire a Chanote in Thailand by transferring another type of title through sale, inheritance, or gift.
+For the conversion of a Nor Sor 3 Kor to a Chanote or Nor Sor 3, the applicant must submit an application to the Land Office.

-Under the Land Code, Article 6 also introduced a key restriction: where Chanote land is left without activity for more than ten continuous years, the land could be presumed to be abandoned and may become a state asset once a court ruled that this abandonment has indeed taken place and the Director General of the Land Department made his petition to the court to revoke the title.
+Under the Land Code, Article 6 also introduces a key restriction: if an owner leaves Chanote land without activity for more than ten continuous years, the law may presume that the owner has abandoned the land, and the land may become a state asset once a court rules that abandonment has taken place and the Director General of the Land Department submits a petition to the court to revoke the title.

 Obtaining a Chanote through transfer of property